BICYCLE AND PEDESTRIAN LONG-RANGE PLAN

 - Provide consistency and mobility for bicycle and pedestrian users statewide.

-This is a draft plan and we are not at the point of implementation yet.
-However, if the draft plan were implemented, the most critical concept outlined is the idea of mainstreaming safe bicycling and pedestrian accommodations.
-That means that as part of our multimodal mission and our regular business practices, we are recommending that bicycle and pedestrian accommodations be considered in the design and scope for all transportation projects that involve new or improved facilities unless it’s demonstrated that accommodation is not needed.
-Currently, we typically only consider bicycle and/or pedestrian accommodations when a need is demonstrated or when promoted by external stakeholders.
-As discussed below, this shift would align our policy with federal regulations that require bicycle and pedestrian accommodations be considered in every project that involves a new or improved facility.
+The most critical concept outlined is the idea of mainstreaming safe bicycling and pedestrian accommodations.
+That means that as part of our multimodal mission and our regular business practices, bicycle and pedestrian accommodations should be considered in the design and scope for all transportation projects that involve new or improved facilities unless it’s demonstrated that accommodation is not needed.
+Historically, bicycle and/or pedestrian accommodations were only considered when a need was demonstrated or when promoted by external stakeholders.
+This plan aligns our policy with federal regulations that require bicycle and pedestrian accommodations be considered in every project that involves a new or improved facility.

 It’s important to note that this doesn’t mean that bicycle and pedestrian accommodations will be a part of all transportation projects.
-There are circumstances where that would not be advisable for reasons such as safety or low current or future demand for bicycle and pedestrian use, and specific exclusions are recommended where bicycle or pedestrian use is prohibited on the transportation facility; the transportation facility has a posted minimum speed limit; right-of-way acquisition would be necessary to provide bicycle or pedestrian accommodations; the project scope is limited to maintenance activity (in other words the project does not involve a new facility or an improved facility); or the provision of the accommodations is otherwise limited by the Iowa Code or by Iowa DOT administrative rules.
+There are circumstances where that would not be advisable for various reasons.
 This plan will help us consistently identify and evaluate cases where it would not be wise to implement those accommodations, so we neither under-include or over-include reasonable accommodations for bicycles and pedestrians.
 Our overall goal is a flexible approach that balances the needs of all users.